PlagueHO/CosmosDB/docs/Get-CosmosDbOffer.md

 ### -Context
-This is an object containing the context information of the CosmosDB database that will be deleted.
+This is an object containing the context information of the CosmosDB account that will be accessed.
 It should be created
 by \`New-CosmosDbContext\`.

+If the context contains a database it will be ignored.

 ```yaml
 Type: Context